George Daly (music executive): Technology and patents

-Film, video, television, digital multimedia, streaming music and productions
+Film, television, multimedia, streaming music and productions

-As head of the A&R divisions at the three largest American Record labels, Daly has overseen hundreds of artists, including their signings and album productions.
-These include multi-platinum artists such as Janis Joplin, the Cars, Carlos Santana, Tool, Boz Scaggs, and Green Jellÿ.
-Daly has also recorded The Rolling Stones on tour, as well as recording Huey Lewis (in Clover, Summers Here/Pyramid Records); Gene Clark; Marc V (Too True/Elektra Records); Family Brown (Imaginary World/United Artists Records); Grammy-nominated composer Michael Hoppé (Simple Pleasures/Seventh Wave); Pamela Polland (Pamela Polland/Columbia Records); Boulder (Boulder, Elektra Records); Alejandro Escovedo in the early punk/new wave band The Nuns, with Jennifer Miro; Blue Train (Blue Train, All I Want Is You/BMG) which gave Bertelsmann/BMG/Zoo its first pop Top 40 US Hit; Laura Allan, the singer often cited as the important inspiration to Joni Mitchell in her Blue and post Blue vocal style; Booker T. (Bittersweet/Epic Records); Skinny Songs for Heidi Roizen; Tim Hockenberry, (Back In Your Arms/About Records/Universal Music Group); Larkin Gayle (Two Hands/About Records/Universal Music Group); Jon Collins, (Jon Collins/Coliseum/About Records); and the "sui generis" YASSOU.
+As head of the A&R divisions at the four largest American Record corporations, Daly has overseen hundreds of artists, including their signings and album productions.
+These include multi-platinum artists such as Janis Joplin, the Cars, Carlos Santana, Tool, Boz Scaggs, Green Jellÿ, and others.
+Daly has also recorded The Rolling Stones on tour, as well as recording Huey Lewis (in Clover, Summers Here/Pyramid Records); Gene Clark; Marc V (Too True/Elektra Records); Family Brown (Imaginary World/United Artists Records); Grammy-nominated internationally-known English composer Michael Hoppé (Simple Pleasures/Seventh Wave); Pamela Polland (Pamela Polland/Columbia Records); Boulder (Boulder, Elektra Records); Alejandro Escovedo in the early punk/new wave band The Nuns, with Jennifer Miro; Blue Train (Blue Train, All I Want Is You/BMG) which gave Bertelsmann/BMG/Zoo its first pop Top 40 US Billboard hit; Laura Allan, the singer often cited as the most important inspiration to Joni Mitchell in her Blue and post Blue vocal style; Booker T. Jones (Bittersweet/Epic Records); Skinny Songs for Heidi Roizen; Mill Valley's Tim Hockenberry, (Back In Your Arms/About Records/Universal Music Group); Larkin Gayle (Two Hands/About Records/Universal Music Group); Jon Collins, (Jon Collins/Coliseum/About Records); Boston sourced and Mill Valley discovered The Rowan Brothers, and the "sui generis" YASSOU.

+In film, Daly was the Executive Producer and Co-Writer the globally multiple-award-winning music video The Girl Who Faded Away in partnership with Portland, Oregon Director, Editor and Co-Writer Brent Heise, which debuted at Graumann’s Chinese Theatre in Hollywood, CA. The music video is based on a song released by the Hangmen band and written by Tom Guernsey and vocalist Joe Triplett.
+The film has won over 100 Film Festival awards internationally, including several "Academy Award feeding" festivals such as the Telly Award.

+Daly co-directed, co-wrote, and co-edited with Gary Yost the multiple-award-winning film documentary about the restoration of Marin County's Mount Tamalpais: The Invisible Peak (narrated by actor Peter Coyote).
+Daly also produced all the music and sound design in the film, which includes piano performances by Grammy nominated English composer and performer Michael Hoppé and multi-Emmy award-winning composer Ron Alan Cohen.

 Daly wrote and produced the first digitally recorded (SoundStream system) live music video and TV series, StudioLive, which was short-listed in the Emmy's technical category.
 StudioLive starred Freddie Hubbard, with music composed and conducted by Allyn Ferguson.
 Daly also wrote, produced and served as an Executive Producer of the multimedia life story of Carlos Santana, The River of Color and Sound, for Polygram Multimedia.
 Daly and Colin Farish created the pilot television show Sanctuary of Sound, with Daly on-screen and in discussion with such music business notables as Narada Michael Walden and Ben Fong-Torres.

-Daly co-directed, and co-wrote Gary Yost’s multiple award-winning documentary about the restoration of Marin County's Mount Tamalpais: The Invisible Peak (narrated by Peter Coyote).
-Daly also produced all the music and sound design in the film, which includes compositions by Grammy nominated Michael Hoppé and multi-Emmy award-winning composer Ron Alan Cohen.